-9 Abstract
+Abstract

-A Time Projection Chamber (TPC) module with 32 GridPix chips was con-10 structed and the performance was measured using data taken in a test beam at 11 DESY in 2021.
-The GridPix chips each consist of a Timepix3 chip with inte-12 grated amplification grid and have a high efficiency to detect single ionisation 13 electrons.
-In the test beam setup, the module was placed in between two sets of 14 Mimosa26 silicon detector planes that provided external high precision tracking 15 and the whole detector setup was slided into the PCMAG magnet at DESY.
-16 The analysed data were taken at electron beam energies of 5 and 6 GeV and at 17 magnetic fields of 0 and 1 $\text{Tesla}(\mathbf{T})$.
-18

-The result for the transverse diffusion coefficient D_T is $287 \,\mu\text{m}/\sqrt{cm}$ at B = 19 0 T and D_T is $121 \,\mu\text{m}/\sqrt{cm}$ at B = 1 T. The longitudinal diffusion coefficient 20 D_L is measured to be $268 \,\mu\text{m}/\sqrt{cm}$ at B = 0 T and $252 \,\mu\text{m}/\sqrt{cm}$ at B = 1 T. 21 Results for the tracking systematical uncertainties in xy (pixel plane) were mea-22 sured to be smaller than 13 μm with and without magnetic field.
-The tracking 23 systematical uncertainties in z (drift direction) were smaller than $15 \,\mu m$ (B = 0 24 T) and 20 μm (B = 1 T).
-Finally, the result for the dE/dx resolution for a MIP 25 particle based on a 1 meter track and a realistic GridPix coverage of 60% was 26 measured to be 4% in a 1 T magnetic field.
-27

-28 Keywords: Micromegas, gaseous pixel detector, micro-pattern gaseous
+- 10 A Time Projection Chamber (TPC) module with 32 GridPix chips was con- - structed and the performance was measured using data taken in a testbeam at - DESY in 2021.
+The GridPix chips each consist of a Timepix3 chip with inte- - 13 grated amplification grid and have a high efficiency to detect single ionisation - electrons.
+In the testbeam setup, the module was placed in between two sets of - Mimosa26 silicon detector planes that provided external high precision tracking - and the whole detector setup was slided into the PCMAG magnet at DESY. - The analysed data were taken at electron beam momenta of 5 and 6 GeV/c and - at magnetic fields of 0 and 1 Tesla(T). - The result for the transverse diffusion coefficient D_T is 287 $\mu m/\sqrt{cm}$ at B = - 0 T and D_T is 121 $\mu m/\sqrt{cm}$ at B = 1 T. The longitudinal diffusion coefficient - 21 D_L is measured to be 268 $\mu \text{m}/\sqrt{cm}$ at B = 0 T and 252 $\mu \text{m}/\sqrt{cm}$ at B = 1 - 22 T. Results for the tracking systematical uncertainties in xy (pixel plane) were - measured to be smaller than 13 μm with and without magnetic field.
+The - tracking systematical uncertainties in z (drift direction) were smaller than 15 - μ m (B = 0 T) and 20 μ m (B = 1 T). - 26 Keywords: Micromegas, gaseous pixel detector, micro-pattern gaseous - 27 detector, Timepix, GridPix, pixel time projection chamber

 ^{}Corresponding author.
-Telephone: +31 20 592 2000

-Email address: s01@nikhef.nl (P.M.
-Kluit) Preprint submitted to Elsevier
+Telephone: +31 20 592 2000 Email address: s01@nikhef.nl (P.M.
+Kluit)

-30 1.
+28 1.
 Introduction

 Earlier publications on a single chip [1] and four chip (quad) GridPix detectors [2] showed the potential of the GridPix technology and the large range of applications for these devices [3].
-In particular, it was demonstrated that single ionisation electrons can be detected with high efficiency and great precision, allowing an excellent 3D track position measurements and particle identification based on the number of electrons and clusters.
+In particular, it was demonstrated that single ionisation electrons can be detected with high efficiency and great precision, allowing excellent 3D track position measurements and particle identification based on the number of electrons and clusters.